oskardudycz/EventStoreInOneHour/README.md

 Master branch shows already finished Event Store.

 To start with the fresh state checkout the [starting_point](https://github.com/oskardudycz/EventStoreInOneHour/tree/starting_point) branch.
-When code is created then you need to sequentially uncomment tests.
+While adding code you need to sequentially uncomment tests to verify if all is working fine.

 ## How to built the Event Store on your own?